harshitsinghai77/deployFlag/README.md

 # deployFlag

-deployFlag is boilercode for training machine learning algorithms using Celery's distributed task queue.
+deployFlag is boilercode for training machine learning algorithms across threads or machines using Celery's distributed task queue.

 ## Steps to initialize deployFlag